lofar-astron/PyBDSF/doc/source/write_catalog.rst

         Catalogues with the ``'fits'`` and ``'ascii'`` formats include all available information (see :ref:`output_cols` for column definitions).
 The other formats include only a subset of the full information.

-    incl_wavelet
+    incl_chan
-        This parameter is a Boolean (default is ``True``) that determines whether Gaussians fit to wavelet images are included in the output.
+        This parameter is a Boolean (default is ``False``) that determines whether the total flux densities of each source measured in each channel by the spectral index module are included in the output.

     srcroot
         This parameter is a string (default is ``None``) that sets the root for source names in the output catalog.